alphanull/publisher/README.md

 ## Docs

-For more detailled docs, see [JSDoc Documentation](docs/publisher.md)
+For more detailed docs, see [JSDoc Documentation](docs/publisher.md)

 ## License